-John Quincy Adams: Anti-Slavery Champion, His Lifetime of Public Service, Guided by Bible - American Minute with Bill Federer
+The Hell-Hound of Slavery: John Quincy Adams, anti-slavery champion, guided by the Bible - American Minute with Bill Federer

 Guided by Bible His Lifetime of Public Service John Quincy Adams: Anti-Slavery Champion